dakixr/htmx-global-indicator/README.md

 ## How It Works

-- On `htmx:beforeRequest`, `.htmx-loading` is added immediately.
+- On `htmx:beforeRequest`, `.htmx-loading` is immediately added to the **target**.
 - After `spinnerDelay`, `.show-spinner` is added.
-- On any request completion or error, it removes both classes and cancels any pending timers.
+- After request completion, error, or abort, the classes are removed and any timers are cleared.

+No full-page blocking, no centralized spinner — just precise, scoped feedback tied to the element users are actually interacting with.

+## Feedback

+Feedback, criticism, suggestions — all welcome!

 ## Development